huettner94/dsa/src/01_we_fear_this_night.md

 as the next sacrifice....

 We fear this night.
 Haunted by our past.\
-Build our foe form despair and weakness.
+Build our foe from despair and weakness.

 And he could never hurt her.\
 Set her free with the first light of dawn.\